Crocs shoes are going bio-based

 Unlike a Teva sandal, it’s difficult for a Croc to be broken down and repurposed due to the tricky nature of plastics.
 But that’s perhaps negated by the shoe’s ridiculous longevity—owners claim they practically last forever.
 Crocs also runs a “second life” donation program that brings used shoes to impoverished communities, and says its new bio-based formula “enhances our ability to explore a circular supply chain in the future.”

 A great challenge of sustainability is balancing profitability, which can be hard to attain.
 Take Allbirds’ recent IPO prospectus, for example, which reveals that the company expects to “incur losses for the foreseeable future.”
-Crocs is optimistic that its sustainability push will do more than just bring cleaner air; it could also bring in cold hard cash.
+But Crocs is optimistic that its sustainability push will do more than just bring cleaner air; it could also bring in cold hard cash.
 While the company touts a broad consumer base—doctors, chefs, pop stars, school kids—Rees believes a focus on sustainability will grow its clout with the valuable Gen Z demographic, which historically hasn’t been a major segment.
 As he puts it, “the younger consumer is increasingly looking to buy brands that they think are doing the right thing.”